mvexel/osmcameras_gearth/README.md

 ------------
 You will need a local database with all CCTV cameras from OSM in the osmosis DB schema.
 There's a step-by-step on how to accomplish that  [here](https://docs.google.com/document/pub?id=1paaYsOakgJEYP380R70s4SGYq8ME3ASl-mweVi1DlQ4).

+You will also need a few python modules:
+* Shapely
+* web.py
+* psycopg2

-You will also need a web server with WSGI, instructions for Apache are [here](http://webpy.org/cookbook/mod_wsgi-apache).
-These instructions are for Apache 1.x it looks like.
-Adapt for 2.x if you use that.
+Finally, you will need a web server with WSGI support.
+Instructions for Apache are [here](http://webpy.org/cookbook/mod_wsgi-apache).
+I use Ubuntu so I did it like [this](http://ubuntuforums.org/showthread.php?t=833766).
 You can also adapt the script to work with another python interface.
 The web.py documentation will tell you how.

 Add something like this to your Apache config:
     WSGIScriptAlias /cctv /home/mvexel/www/cctv/cctv.py/